Dharmasthala: Mass marriages

-Controversies
+Conspiracies

 Alleged Dharmasthala mass burials 1995-2014

 In July 2025, a whistleblower, an anonymous former sanitation worker at the Dharmasthala temple, publicly alleged that he was forced to bury or burn hundreds of bodies, primarily of women and girls, between 1995 and 2014.
 He claims that many of these bodies showed signs of sexual assault and murder, and he was threatened into silence and compliance by supervisors.
 He also stated that he saw evidence of victims, including schoolgirls in uniform and women with acid attack scars.
 A Special Investigation Team (SIT) was created to probe the allegations.
 Human remains were found in only two of the 13 spots the complainant identified as graves.
 As the complainant's allegations came under scrutiny, his former wife and acquaintances claimed he was a habitual liar.
 He was arrested for perjury and lying under oath, and later told police that he had been coerced into making the allegations as part of a conspiracy.
 The complainant had allegedly produced skull and bones in a meeting before a magistrate claiming that they belonged to a woman but forensic testing revealed that they were that of a male.
 The identity of the complainant was also subsequently revealed due to the arrest.